ray-project/ray/doc/source/ray-air/key-concepts.rst

 Session
 -------

-AIR exposes a functional API for users to define training behavior, or for developers to create their own trainers.
+Ray AIR exposes a functional API for users to define training behavior, or for developers to create their own ``Trainer``\s.
 In both cases, there is a need for the following interactions:
 1. To disseminate information downstream, including trial_name, trial_id, trial_resources and rank information etc.
 2. To report information to upstream, including metrics and checkpoint.